KTH/kursutveckling-admin-web/README.md

 - to upload a course analysis and historic course memo pdf files to a blob storage and send course data about it to `kursutveckling-api`.
 - to change a published course data analysis
-- automatic fill in data about course development fetching from kopps-api, ug redis cache and kursstatistik api (reading from ladok db)
+- automatic fill in data about course development fetching from kopps-api and kursstatistik api (reading from ladok db)

 Later this files and course development data can be found on public pages 'Course development' served by `kursutveckling-web`.